t-ota0407/electrode-placement-optimization/README.md

 ## Data Preparation
 ### When Using the Cache
 1. You need to prepare the cache data.
-Please contact the specified contact person mentioned later to request the use of the cache data.
+Please contact the contributors mentioned later to request the use of the cache data.

 ### When Not Using the Cache
 1. You need to prepare the FEM solver.
 Please set up [COMSOL Multiphysics &reg;](https://www.comsol.jp/comsol-multiphysics) and [COMSOL LiveLink for MATLAB &reg;](https://www.comsol.jp/livelink-for-matlab).